 - The role of the Houses of the Oireachtas Service

-We are seeking views on the following four areas highlighted by the Supreme Court:
+We sought views on the following four areas highlighted by the Supreme Court:

 - the need for Oireachtas Committees to have clear terms of reference and to remain within them